Iliff David Richardson: Wartime career

 Richardson eventually joined the Philippine guerrilla forces of Ruperto Kangleon, and offered to establish contact with Col. Fertig on Mindanao.
-Richardson was successful in meeting Col. McLish's band of guerrillas, including many Americans such as Ed Dyess.
-McLish led Richardson to Fertig, in Misamis Occidental, where Richardson delivered Kangleon's letter.
+Richardson was successful in meeting Col. Edward McClishs' band of guerrillas, including many Americans such as Ed Dyess.
+McClishish led Richardson to Fertig, in Misamis Occidental, where Richardson delivered Kangleon's letter.
 While there, Richardson met Chick Parsons and agreed to set up radio stations around Leyte and Samar, and provide intelligence on Japanese ship movements.
 Richardson rejoined Kangleon on 16 Aug., and became his chief of staff.
 He also quickly re-established the telegraph system for immediate communication of intelligence.
 Kangleon then moved his headquarters from Maasin to Don Lorenzo's Casa in Malitbog.

 Richardson was a former ham radio operator.
 He set up a radio station on Leyte, manned by Joseph St. John and Chapman, and a radio station on Samar, manned by Truman Heminway.
 In November 1943, under orders from Col. Fertig, Kangleon, Richardson, and other guerrilla leaders were in Mindanao to coordinate activities, and meet the submarine USS Narwhal delivering American aid.
 By Christmas 1943, Richardson had a master radio set operating to communicate with Mindanao.
 However, by then the Japanese had made the Casa, in Malitbog, their headquarters for southern Leyte.

 On February 1, 1944, Kangleon's forces went on the offensive, which included attacks on Japanese garrisons at Anahawan and Linoan, forcing the Japanese to not venture away from the coastal towns of southern Leyte.
 Richardson then assisted in the establishment of a weather station, manned by two submarine arrivals, including the son of Walter S. Gamertsfelder.
 Next, Richardson established a radio station on Samar and plotted the Surigao Strait mine field from Homonhon Island.
 By September 12, Richardson was operating a radio station near Balangiga, Eastern Samar.

-Richardson was picked up by a US destroyer during the Battle of Leyte, and transferred to the USS Nashville, where he met General MacArthur and General Kenney.
+Richardson was picked up by a US destroyer during the Battle of Leyte, and transferred to USS Nashville, where he met General MacArthur and General Kenney.
 For his work, Richardson was made a US Army Intelligence major by General Douglas MacArthur, holding commissions in the army and navy simultaneously.
 He is the only person to receive consecutive medals in both the Army and the Navy.